MOCCA Code for Star Cluster Simulations - II. Comparison with N-body Simulations: -body -- MOCCA Comparison Results

-It is worth to note that, as one can expect, for the MOCCA code the evolution of the Lagrangian radii and the total mass do not depend on the value of $r_{pmax}$ - the total energy generation in three- and four-body interactions does not depend on $r_{pmax}$ provided that $r_{pmax}$ is not too small or too large.
-The situation is different when the FewBody integrations are switch off in MOCCA and only cross sections are used for energy generation in binary interactions (MOCCA-NoFB).
-Then there is a very strong dependence on $r_{pmax}$ for the Lagrangian radii evolution.
-Larger $r_{pmax}$ means larger probability for interactions.
-Each interaction generates on average the same amount of energy (according to the adopted cross section), so for larger $r_{pmax}$ more energy is generated by binaries, and the system expands faster than in the case of MOCCA simulations (with FewBody integrator).
-It seems that the best values of $r_{pmax}$ for MOCCA-NoFB are $0.5A$ and $0.25A$, for three- and four-body interactions, respectively.
+It is worth noting that, as one can expect, for MOCCA the evolution of the Lagrangian radii and the total mass do not depend on the value of $r_{pmax}$ - the total energy generation in three- and four-body interactions does not depend on $r_{pmax}$ provided that $r_{pmax}$ is not too small or too large.
+The situation is different when the Fewbody integrations are switched off in MOCCA and only cross sections are used for energy generation in binary interactions (MOCCA-NoFB).
+Then there is a very strong dependence on $r_{pmax}$ for the evolution of Lagrangian radii.
+Larger $r_{pmax}$ means a larger probability for interactions.
+Each interaction generates on average the same amount of energy (according to the adopted cross section), and so for larger $r_{pmax}$ more energy is generated by binaries, and the system expands faster than in the case of MOCCA simulations (with the Fewbody integrator).
+It seems that the best values of $r_{pmax}$ for MOCCA-NoFB are $0.5a$ and $0.25a$, for three- and four-body interactions, respectively.

-In the remainder of the paper the best values of the free parameters given in this section $y_{tid}=4.0$, $a=3.0$, $b=0.7$, $r_{pmax}=2A$ and $A$ for three- and four-body interactions, respectively will be used for comparison of different system and binary properties obtained in MOCCA and N-body simulations.
+In the remainder of the paper the best values of the free parameters given in this section, i.e. $b=3.0$, $c=0.7$, $r_{pmax}=2a$ and $a$ for three- and four-body interactions, respectively, will be used for comparison of different system and binary properties obtained in the MOCCA and $N$-body simulations.
+The $y_{tid}$ parameter will not be used in the rest of the paper to determine the escape probability.

+We would like to stress that all free parameters determined in this paper were obtained by comparisons with $N$-body simulations with $N$ from $24000$ up to $200000$.
+Therefore strictly speaking they are valid only in this range of $N$.
+However we give independent comparisons extending to smaller $N$ in Sec.\ref{sec:half}, without changing the values of the free parameters, which suggests that any $N$-dependence of the free parameters is weak.
+Therefore we argue that there is no reason to expect any sudden changes of the parameters for larger $N$.
+Of course this conclusion will be checked if $N$-body simulations with $N$ of the order of $5 \times 10^5 - 10^6$ become available.